mjrice/7DaysModlets/JSS/README.md

 * Added more canned goods items: chocolate pudding, peanut butter, canned beans.
 * Charred meat can be made from any raw meat.
 * Weapon making skills are learned by finding Gunny's Guides (books).
+* The trader will always offer at least two skill books as rewards to quests he sends you on.
 * Antibiotics and Snowberry Extract crafting recipes must now be learned (through corresponding Medical Journals)
 * Novels can be looted from book shelves as well as other containers.
 They do nothing but traders will give you a good price for them or you can make paper from them.
 Some genres are worth more than others.
 * Yucca fruit will not make you sick and can be sold to traders.